Bay Hive — Pollinator Intelligence Toolkit

 Back to projects

-Bay Hive started as a one-afternoon experiment: plot iNaturalist pollinator sightings on the same map as Green Bay's Pollinator Corridor locations.
+Bay Hive started as a one-afternoon experiment: plot iNaturalist pollinator sightings on the same map as the Monarch Waystations and Green Bay's Pollinator Corridor locations.
 The gap between the two was immediately interesting — sightings clustering near certified habitat in some places, surprising absences in others.
 That was enough to keep going.

-Then came the Monarch Waystation data.
+Then came the Homegrown National Parks data.
 Then the USGS Protected Areas Database.
 Then Wisconsin DNR's State Natural Areas.
 Each public dataset opened another angle on the same question: where is the pollinator habitat, and where does it need to grow?
 The map kept getting more useful, so I kept building.

 I volunteer weeding and maintaining the pollinator planting at NWTC (Northeast Wisconsin Technical College), and I keep my own pollinator habitat in my front yard.
 Both gave me a stake in understanding the larger picture — not just what's happening in a single yard or a single campus planting, but across the whole Green Bay area.
 This tool didn't exist before.
 I thought it should.